boramalper/magnetico/README.rst

 **magnetico** liberates BitTorrent from the yoke of centralised trackers & web-sites and makes it *truly decentralised*.
 Finally!

-    **NOTICE:**

-    I have finals coming in 3 weeks so I'll be away until 18 May.
-Wish me luck, and good luck to you too while using **magnetico**!

 Features
 ========
 - Easy installation & minimal requirements: